fractal-analytics-platform/fractal-demos/demo-october-2022/fractal_demo_fmi.md

 # Fractal Demo October 2022

 Preparation:
-- You can ssh to 1016
+- You can ssh to the 1016
 - You have a napari environment installed (see installation_instructions.md)

 ## Step 1
 Run Fractal Workflow

+Follow the instructions to run the example in `example_2x2_cardio_fmi`

+Details of how to activate the environment & submit the example TBD.

 ## Step 2
 Visualize OME-Zarr file